 - It doesn’t ‘break’ at certain screen widths; as you are specifying the minimum width certain features will display, you will never be caught off guard by an oddly-sized device.

 - A slow mobile site will be immediately obvious, and resolving it will speed up the desktop site.

 - It becomes easier to maintain and extend the site in the future, which keeps costs down and speeds up.

 Keep external resources down

 It doesn’t matter how fast your site responds if the resources (such as images, styles, remarketing codes, fonts, etc.) take a long time to load.
 Modern browsers (under HTTP 1.1) allow a maximum of six parallel connections per domain, so if you need to load 240 images, the browser will need to repeat this process 40 times.
-This will make your site seem slow, even if the hosting causes the main page to be lightning fast.
-Here are few ways you can keep the number of resources low:
+This will make your site seem slow, even if the hosting causes the main page to be lightning-fast.
+Here are a few ways you can keep the number of resources low: